Codes and Frequencies

 Accordingly, the NCHS created a series of recoded insurance variables.
 For these recoded insurance variables, such as HIOTHGOVE, the data are back-edited, taking into account such factors as the proper classification of the verbatim names of insurance plans and responses to questions about why insurance coverage had stopped.
 The NCHS strongly advises analysts to use these recoded insurance variables as a more reliable source of information about the types of insurance coverage than is provided by respondents' original and unedited answers about their insurance type.

-In addition to HIOTHGOVE, IPUMS NHIS contains the following recoded insurance variables: HIPRIVATEE (Covered by private health insurance: Recode); HIHSE (Covered by Indian Health Service: Recode); HICHIPE (Covered by Children's Health Insurance Program: Recode); HIMILITE (Covered by military health insurance: Recode); HIMCAIDE (Covered by Medicaid: Recode); HIMCAREE (Covered by Medicare: Recode); HISTATEE (Covered by other state-sponsored health plan: Recode)
+In addition to HIOTHGOVE, IPUMS NHIS contains the following recoded insurance variables: HIPRIVATEE (Covered by private health insurance: Recode); HIHSE (Covered by Indian Health Service: Recode); HICHIPE (Covered by Children's Health Insurance Program: Recode); HIMILITE (Covered by military health insurance: Recode); HIMCAIDE (Covered by Medicaid: Recode); HIMCAREE (Covered by Medicare: Recode); HISTATEE (Covered by other state-sponsored health plan: Recode); and HINOTCOVE (No coverage of any type: Recode).

 The basic meaning of this variable and its universe are consistent over time.
 Comparability may, however, be limited by changes in the questions used to gather the information used for back-editing the data, and by changes in the back-editing procedures used by the NCHS.

 Additionally, changes in the list of coverage types that respondents could report having may affect comparability over time.
 Respondents select types of insurance from a list that includes private, Medicare, Medi-gap, Medicaid, military health care/VA, CHAMPUS/TRICARE/CHAMP-VA, Indian Health Service, a state-sponsored plan, AND other government program.
 In 1998, respondents could choose among different types of private health insurance.
 In 1999, single service plans and CHIP were added as response options.
 In 2000, they could select not having any type of coverage.
 In 2004, the survey reverted to a single response option for private health insurance and the military health care option was updated to include TRICARE/VA/CHAMP-VA.
-Other than the addition of CHIP in 1999, the basic meaning of "other" in relation to this list of options does not change.
-However, analysts should note slight differences in display and grouping of coverage types.
+Beginning in 2019, sample children who indicated Medicare coverage were marked as affirmative on HIOTHGOVE, whereas sample adults with Medicare coverage were marked as affirmative on HIMCAREE.
+So, in 2019 forward, "other" includes Medicare coverage for sample children, but not for sample adults.